larryknaebelobsidian/kingdom/Proposition 4. The literal, grammatical interpretation of the Scriptures must (connected with the figurative, tropical, or rhetorical) be observed in order to obtain a correct understanding of this kingdom..md

 > p.
 55 Vol. 1 Prop.
 4 Obs.
 3 note 3

 ### Literal is intelligible

-> a revelation unintelligible is no revelation at all
+> ... "a revelation unintelligible is no revelation at all ..."
 > - Dr. Sprecher, *Groundwork of Theol.*, p.
 1, ch.
 5
 > p.
 56 Vol. 1 Prop.
 4 Obs.
 4 note